Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Methodology

-where $\gamma$ is the hyper-parameter that controlls the weight of the contrastive learning loss in the overall objective.
+where $\gamma$ is a hyperparameter that controls the weight of the contrastive learning loss in the overall objective.

-Each client in the proposed federated learning system would follow the training protocol mentioned above to conduct graph contrastive learning locally.
-Via leveraging the advantages of graph contrastive learning, we hope to distill critical structural semantics and maintain invariant graph representations after introducing noises to acquire high-quality graph embeddings for the downstream task.
+Each client in the proposed FL system follows the same training protocol described above to conduct GCL locally.
+By leveraging the advantages of GCL, we expect to distil critical structural semantics from the augmented graphs in order to obtain graph representations that will remain invariant after the introduction of noise, thereby acquiring high-quality graph embeddings for the downstream task.